akinuri/HTMLElement.php/README.md

 # [element.js](https://github.com/akinuri/element.js)

-This PPH code has a similar version in JS.
+This PHP code has a similar version in JS.
 In case, you want to do the same thing in both the server and the client.